erajasekar/erajasekar.github.io/_drafts/2014-11-06-set-up-blog-jekyll-github-pages.md

 ---
 layout: post
-title: Setting up your blog using Jekyll
+title: Setting up your blog using Jekyll and hosting it on github
+date: 2014-11-06
-tags: jekyll blogging
+tags: jekyll blogging github
-description: In this post I will provide instructions on how to setup your own blog by using jekyll project as foundation.
+description: In this post I will provide instructions on how to setup your own blog by using my jekyll project as foundation and deploying to github pages.
 ---

-This blog is built with [Jekyll](http://jekyllrb.com/) and you can fork mine to use it on your own site if you would like.
-In this post I will provide instructions on how to settup your own blog by using mine as foundation.
+This blog is built with [Jekyll](http://jekyllrb.com/) and you are free to fork mine to use for your own site.
+In this post I will provide instructions on how to settup your own blog by using my jekyll project as foundation.

 ##Setup
 #####1.
-Clone foundation branch [blog-jekyll](https://github.com/erajasekar/blog-jekyll/tree/foundation) of repo.
+Clone `foundation` branch of [blog-jekyll](https://github.com/erajasekar/blog-jekyll/tree/foundation) repo.
 * Install [Jekyll](http://jekyllrb.com/)

 ```bash